chriskomus/solar-battery-bt-monitor/README.md

-# Solar Panel and Battery Bluetooth Monitor
+# Solar Panel and Battery Bluetooth Monitor with Dashboard

-All-in-one DIY solar charge controller and battery monitoring solution!
+All-in-one DIY solar charge controller and battery monitoring dashboard solution!

-This guide is for Renogy BT-1 compatible charge controllers and the Junctek KH140F bluetooth battery monitor.
+This guide is for Renogy BT-1 compatible charge controllers and the Junctek KH140F bluetooth battery monitor, monitored by a Raspberry Pi.

-Real-time dashboard for monitoring the performance of your system on a touch-screen LCD using Grafana and Prometheus for data logging.
+A real-time dashboard for monitoring the performance of your system uses a touch-screen LCD displaying a Grafana dashboard with Prometheus for data logging from a Python script.

-## Monitoring Renogy BT-1 Devices
+## Monitoring Renogy BT-1 Devices with Junctek KH140F Battery Monitor

 **[BT-1 Compatible Charge Controllers](https://www.renogy.com/bt-1-bluetooth-module-new-version/)**: A python script reads data from Renogy solar Charge Controllers via its BT-1 bluetooth adapter.
 Tested with a **Rover 40A Charge Controller** and **Adventurer 30A Charge Controller**.
 May also work with Renogy **Wanderer** series charge controllers.
-It might also work with other "SRNE like" devices like Rich Solar, PowMr, WEIZE etc.

 **[Junctek KH140F Bluetooth Battery Monitor](https://www.aliexpress.com/item/1005005293243736.html)**: The python script reads data from the Junctek KH140F battery monitor.

-My setup utilized two Raspberry Pis:
+My setup utilizes two Raspberry Pis:
 - Server: **Raspberry Pi Compute Module 4 with the Compute Module 4 IO Board**.
-[See the hardware instructions specific to that build.](hardware_setup.md)
+[See the hardware instructions specific to that build.](hardware_setup.md) Handles the heavy lifting: running the python script, prometheus and grafana services.
-- Touchscren Dashboard: **Raspberry Pi 3 A+** [See 2nd Pi Instructions](second_pi_setup.md)
+- Touchscren Dashboard: **Raspberry Pi 3 A+** [See 2nd Pi Instructions](second_pi_setup.md) Runs Chromium in full screen mode displaying the Grafana dashboard.

 For simplicity, the [readme](README.md) and [hardware setup](hardware_setup.md) is written for using one Raspberry Pi.
-[See the 2nd Pi readme for setting up two Pis.](second_pi_setup.md)
+[See the 2nd Pi readme guide for setting up two Pis.](second_pi_setup.md)

 # Setup

 ## Getting Started

-1. Set up a Raspberry Pi with wifi/bluetooth that can be powered by usb.
-For this project I am using a Raspberry Pi Compute Module 4 with the Compute Module 4 IO Board.
-I'm powering it using a 5v USB to Barrel Jack, so that I can power it off the front of the Renogy Solar Charge Controller.
-YMMV on how well that works depending on your charge controller and Pi power consumption.
-2. [See the hardware instructions specific to my build.](hardware_setup.md) Or set up two Raspberry Pis: one for running python/prometheus/grafana server and the other as a LCD touch-screen dashboard.
+1. Set up a Raspberry Pi with wifi/bluetooth.
+[See the hardware instructions specific to my build.](hardware_setup.md) Or set up two Raspberry Pis: one for running python/prometheus/grafana server and the other as a LCD touch-screen dashboard.
 [See 2nd Pi Instructions](second_pi_setup.md)

 ## Install Project